-- CARB is pursuing rapid fleet conversion to zero-emission vehicles (ZEVs), including medium and heavy-duty vehicles, through the Advanced Clean Fleet rule.
-The Advanced Clean Fleet rule allows organization to opt into one of two programs, with exceptions: - Public Fleets (default): Requires 50% of vehicles added to be ZEV by 2024, and 100% by 2027. - High Priority Fleet (Group 3): With exceptions, requiring 10% of vehicles added to be ZEV by 2030 and 100% by 2042. - Complete conversion will be difficult for heavy-duty specialty trucks and will remove a potential market for biogas.
-CASA has requested to continue allowance of biogas as a sustainable transportation fuel. - In addition to pushing for ZEVs, CARB is proposing changes to the Low Carbon Fuel Standard with increasing emphasis on hydrogen as a transportation fuel.
-Conversion of biogas into hydrogen remains to be demonstrated. - In 2022, the CPUC mandated that CA's four largest gas utilities (including PG&E) procure biomethane.
-PG&E has an active biomethane procurement program, with more solicitations expected in 2024. - In 2023, EPA finalized updates to its Renewable Fuel Standard Set Rule allowing apportionment of renewable identification numbers (RINs) or "Credits for food-waste-based (D5) or sludgebased (D3) biogas.
+- CARB is pursuing rapid fleet conversion to zero-emission vehicles (ZEVs), including medium and heavy-duty vehicles, through the Advanced Clean Fleet rule. - AB 1594, adopted in 2023, authorizes wastewater and other "public agency utilities" to purchase traditional replacements for medium- and heavyduty vehicles.
+In March 2024, CARB reopened the Advanced Clean Fleet regulations to incorporate requirements of AB 1594.
+The rulemaking process is expected to be complete by early 2025 and is focused on ZEV purchase and daily usage exemptions.
+CASA is working with CARB on recommended language. - In addition to pushing for ZEVs, CARB is proposing changes to the Low Carbon Fuel Standard to emphasize hydrogen rather than biomethane as a transportation fuel.
+Proposed changes to the Low Carbon Fuel Standard were released in early 2024, and CARB intends to vote on a final version in early 2025. - Due to a 2022 CPUC mandate for the state's four largest gas utilities, PG&E now has an active biomethane procurement program. - In 2023, EPA finalized updates to its Renewable Fuel Standard Set Rule allowing apportionment of renewable identification numbers (RINs) or "Credits for food-waste-based (D5) or sludgebased (D3) biogas.